-Although we don’t have scientific confirmation of how the sativa and indica effects manifest in the plant, users can feel the difference.
+Although we don’t have scientific confirmation of how the sativa and indica effects manifest in the plant, users can often feel the difference.
+What cannabinoids are in the product can also make a difference but we will get into that later.
+Hint; if you are anxious, you need to increase your CBD intake.
 Sativa is a variety of cannabis that is traditionally considered activating, uplifting, and energizing.
 The sativa plant has thinner leaves that tend to be taller and fluffier.
 Cannabis is a subjective experience.
 If you ingest a strain of cannabis and you feel that it’s very activating to your system and makes your mind race, then that’s a sativa experience.
 If you like that feeling and it makes you want to be creative and productive, those can be positive attributes.
 But if it makes you paranoid and worried then that sativa attribute is too strong for you.

 The aromas and flavors of cannabis plants can also inform us how they might affect the body.
-If your cannabis has a citrusy, grapefruit kind of smell or name, those strains tend to be sativa.
-If your cannabis aromas tend to be earthy, musky, and wood smells, those strains tend to bring down anxiety.
+If your cannabis has a citrusy, bright, fruity kind of smell or name, those strains tend to be sativa.
+If your cannabis aromas tend to be earthy, musky, and wood smells, those strains tend to calm and bring down anxiety.

 It’s also important to note that some people who are very sensitive to cannabis can have anxiety or paranoia responses specifically to indica or sativa.
 Just because a strain is indica does not mean that it won’t induce paranoia.
 For some people it still will.
 You should also consider how you’re ingesting cannabis.
 Our brain is what worries, right?
 If we want to activate the part of the body that does not control thoughts, then we’ll activate the gut.
 Ingestible oils activate in the lower body first.
 Our brain is still sober yet gets a feedback message from the stomach saying, “Hey, we’re relaxed down here.
 We’re okay.
 You can calm your thoughts.”